AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 Adobe Commerce on cloud infrastructure remote environments are **Read Only**, including all Starter environments and all Pro integration, Staging, and Production environments.
 In a local development environment, you can write and test code before pushing it to an integration environment for further testing and deployment to Staging and Production.

+Before preparing your local workspace, see that you have your [credentials](../../get-started/prepare-workspace.md).
+Local development requires PHP and Composer installation unless you opt to use [Cloud Docker for Commerce](#docker-environment).

 ## Required packages

 Adobe Commerce on cloud infrastructure uses Composer to manage the dependencies and upgrades for projects.
+For local development, you  must install the PHP and Composer versions that are compatible with your Cloud project.
+For example, if you are using the Commerce 2.4.6 cloud template, you can see that [the `.magento.app.yaml` configuration file](https://github.com/magento/magento-cloud/blob/2.4.6/.magento.app.yaml) uses **PHP 8.2** and **Composer 2.2.21**.

 Composer installs the required libraries and dependencies for your project in the `vendor` directory.
 The following required Composer files are in the project root directory:

 - `composer.json`—Use the `composer.json` file to manage product installations and upgrades.
 - `composer.lock`—The `composer.lock` file stores a set of exact version dependencies that satisfy the version constraints of every requirement for every package in the dependency tree of the project.